 Dental insurance and discount dental plans are both ways that you can get the dental care you need while saving on out-of-pocket expenses.
-But which option wins the battle of dental insurance vs. dental discount plan?
-Sometimes, the answer is both.
+Explore which option is best for you and compare their coverage of preventive care, dental procedures, network size, costs, waiting periods and annual maximums.

 There are three types of dental insurance plans, each with their own unique rules and benefits: